Debt Repayment Documentation

 Because if I’m doing this experiment so that others can learn from it, I better be darn sure my numbers are going in the right direction!
 (Downward!)

-The credit cards being tracked here are ones owned by myself, as well as by my partner.
+The credit cards being tracked here are ones owned by myself, as well as by my husband.
 Some cards we have in both names, but most are individually owned.
 I am tracking all of our cards here since our income is combined and we pay all of our bills together.

 The Undebt.It website is like 500 steps above the bare bones Excel spreadsheet I had been maintaining to track our debt.